humorless/clj-crm/README.md

 Note: Backup URIs are per database.
 You can backup the same database at different points in time to a single backup URI.

 ## Run a production server
+1. Prepare the Datomic url
+2. Prepare the LAMP url
-To start a web server for the application, run:
+3. To start a web server for the application, run:

 ```
   lein uberjar